What you need to know today about the virus outbreak

 ONE NUMBER:

-- $5 Billion: U.S. hog farmers have endured an estimated $5 billion in losses for the industry amid restaurant closures.
+- $5 BILLION: U.S. hog farmers have endured an estimated $5 billion in losses for the industry amid restaurant closures.

 IN OTHER NEWS: